Supplemental Nutrition Assistance Program

 By telephone: You can request an application by calling our office at (315) 435-2700.
 We will mail you an application and you can either return it by mail or drop it off in-person.
 You will need to be interviewed and the interview can be done by telephone or in-person whichever you prefer.

-In-person: You may come into our office at 2nd floor Civic Center, TA/SNAP Intake 421 Montgomery Street and we will give you an application.
+In-person: You can come into our office at 2nd floor Civic Center, TA/SNAP Intake 421 Montgomery Street and we will give you an application.
 You can submit it that day as long as you have filled in your name, address, telephone number (if you have one) and signed the application.
 We will give you an appointment for a future interview which can be done by telephone or in-person.

 What to Expect